NVIDIA/Deep-Learning-Accelerator-SW/README.md

 See [operators/README.md](operators/README.md) for details on ONNX operators already supported on DLA and planned to be supported in future releases.

-## ONNX operators supported on DLA

-See [operators/README.md](operators/README.md) for details on ONNX operators already supported on DLA and planned to be supported in future releases.

 ## Setup
 Install the Python dependencies with (only supported on x86 hosts):
 ```bash